CameronMukherjee/keycutter/README.md

 To start using KeyCutter, include your service in the compose file and ensure they’re on the same network.
 In this case the network is called ‘keycutter-network’.

+# Getting the most out of KeyCutter:

+If you’re trying to get the most out of key cutter we really advise you do the following:

+### Email - AWS SES Integration:

+1. Create an IAM user with programmatic access via AWS and provide the access key and secret access key to the configuration.
+Ensure this key has policies for AWS SES.
+2. Ensure you have a valid email connected to AWS SES - might require clicking on a URL in your inbox.
+3. Ensure your AWS SES instance is in a production environment and not sandbox (might require filling out a form on the AWS SES dashboard).
+4. An example of the environment variables you would want to pass into the system could be:
+    1. AWS_REGION_eu-west-2
+    2. AWS_ACCESS_KEY_ID=xxxxxxxxxx
+    3. AWS_SECRET_KEY=xxxxxxxxx
+    4. KC_EMAIL_PROVIDER=ses
+    5. KC_EMAIL_SENDER=yourSesVerifiedEmail@example.com

+### Log Retention - AWS S3 Integration:

+1. Create an IAM user with programmatic access via AWS and provide the access key and secret access key to the configuration.
+Ensure this key has policies for AWS S3.
+2. Ensure you have created a bucket for KeyCutter to store logs in, KeyCutter expects this to be ‘keycutter’ by default however this can be changed via the environment variables.
+3. An example of the environment variables you would want to pass into the system could be:
+    1. AWS_REGION_eu-west-2
+    2. AWS_ACCESS_KEY_ID=xxxxxxxxxx
+    3. AWS_SECRET_KEY=xxxxxxxxx
+    4. AWS_S3_BUCKET=keycutter
+    5. KC_LOGS_EVENTS_PERIOD=30
+    6. KC_LOGS_EVENTS_STRATEGY=s3
+    7. KC_LOGS_LOGIN_PERIOD=30
+    8. KC_LOGS_LOGIN_STRATEGY=s3

+In this example you can see that for both event logs and login logs we want to archive them to S3 after 30 days, as you can see these can be independently adjusted for your need.
+If you would like to keep them within the system replace ‘s3’ with ‘none’, if you would like to delete them instead simply replace 's3’ with ‘delete’.
+More documentation about this feature can be found near the bottom of this doc.

 # KeyCutter Environment Variables: